 The trend following indicators that I have used are Moving Average Convergence Divergence (MACD) indicator, a trend-following momentum indicator and Super Trend (ST) indicator, a trend following indicator.

-A brief note on the use of MACD and ST indicators
+A brief note on the use of MACD and ST as trend indicators

 Moving Average Convergence Divergence (MACD)